 About the Archdiocese of Seattle

-Serving more than a million Catholics in Western Washington, the Archdiocese of Seattle includes 174 parishes and missions and 72 schools, with over 60 ministries and more than 500 weekly Masses celebrated in eight languages.
+Serving more than a million Catholics in Western Washington, the Archdiocese of Seattle includes 174 locations and 72 schools, with over 60 ministries and more than 500 weekly Masses celebrated in eight languages.
 From Canada to Oregon and the Cascade Mountains to the Pacific Ocean, the archdiocese covers a large area in Washington State.
-Learn more about our bishops, history and the Catholic faith in Western Washington.

 Meet our bishops